Skip to content

 Inside the Virgin Australia Perth lounge

-The Perth Domestic T1 lounge reopened in late 2015 as part of a $1 billion redevelopment of the airport.
+The Perth Domestic T1 lounge reopened in late 2015 as part of the airport’s $1 billion redevelopment.
 It serves most Virgin Australia flights leaving Perth out of the new terminal.

 Virgin Perth Lounge Overview